T-Crypt/dots/README.md

   - VScode Themed
   - GTK Themed (Soon)

 - Thunar "Set as Theme" option for custom theming
+   - Has to be in $HOME/Pictures (no special characters in front the directory path)
 - SDDM Wallpaper script (Sync current wallpaper to SDDM)
 </details>